 A Canadian flag is not only a great gift to bring home, but an awesome prop to make your vacation photos pop!
 Canadian flags can be purchased just about anywhere from the dollar store to Canadian tire.
 Why not buy a flag and add an extra fun element to those holiday snaps!

 While I wouldn’t recommend trying to lug a complete plate set back home in your suitcase, there are some kitchenware items that you can get away with.
 If you have a relative that loves baking, maple leaf adorned kitchen items such as spatulas, aprons and oven gloves can be found in certain gift shops.
-If you’re an avid camper (and if you’re not!) camping tin mugs with Canadian designs can be found just about anywhere – perfect for your morning coffee!
+Mugs with Canadian designs are perfect for your morning coffee!